 If you had a stressful day at work, put your mind at ease by focusing on the positive.
-Instead of mulling over an argument with a colleague, remember the baby you helped deliver.
-Reflecting on happy moments from your day can help you celebrate your victories and promote a good night’s sleep.
+Instead of mulling over an argument with a colleague, remember the baby you helped deliver or the family that you comforted.
+Incorporating happy reflection is a work-life balance tip that takes no time or effort and can help you celebrate your victories and promote a good night’s sleep.

-Nurse leaders advocate for change in the profession and help to implement processes to make an impact in both job quality and the patient.
+Nurse leaders advocate for positive changes in the profession and healthcare industry, help to implement processes that produce positive patient outcomes, and cultivate improved job quality for themselves and others.
 By earning a master’s or doctoral degree, you can enhance self-fulfillment as a nurse and lead change for the entire nursing profession.